SakshithVarambally/Samsung_PD_Training/README.md

 Routing can be further divided into global routing and detailed routing.
 Global routing establishes the initial connections on a high-level, defining the general path for signals and power.
 Detailed routing refines these connections at a more granular level, ensuring proper timing and signal integrity.

 **The route_opt Command**
-The routing process is typically executed using a command such as "route_opt."
-This command optimizes the placement of routing tracks and connections to achieve the best possible performance and signal integrity in the final physical layout of the chip.
+The routing process is typically executed using a command such as "route_opt" This command optimizes the placement of routing tracks and connections to achieve the best possible performance and signal integrity in the final physical layout of the chip.
 </details>